ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/The_Boobonic/key.md

 - offices contains 3 potions of greater healing
 - modify memory spell scroll
+- potion of clairvoyance
-- paintings of a spire in the shadowfell
+- a satchel of a 1230 gold

 # Statblocks